alfarias/alfarias.github.io/index.md

 [Kaggle Notebook](https://www.kaggle.com/alfarias/mnist-with-pytorch-catalyst-amp-nvidia-apex) - [Github Repository](https://github.com/alfarias/digit-recognizer-catalyst-nvidia-apex)

 * **MLP Optimization with Genetic Algorithm**<br>
-This was a Project Study in Master Degree and the objective is use Genetic Algorithm to define the Hyperparameters of a Multi Layer Perceptron (MLP).<br>
+This was a In Class Project on my Master Degree and the objective is use Genetic Algorithm to define the Hyperparameters (as neurons on the hidden layer, activation functions, etc.) of a Multi Layer Perceptron (MLP).<br>
 Content in Brazilian Portuguese.<br>
 [GitLab Project](https://gitlab.com/alfarias/ann-arrhythmia)